stefior/tab-protector/README.md

 How to choose a URL:
 - Entering a URL will apply the protection to any URLs that start with what you submitted.
 - For example, protecting "example.com" will also cover "example.com/path", but protecting "example.com/path" won't also cover "example.com".
 - The same is true for subdomains.
-If you set "example.com" as protected, that won't cover "sub.example.com" or "sub.example.com/path" becuase they don't start with "example.com", and vice versa.
+If you set "example.com" as protected, that won't cover "sub.example.com" or "sub.example.com/path" because they don't start with "example.com", and vice versa.

 IMPORTANT:
 - Due to Chrome's restrictions, this will only work for pages once you've somehow interacted with the page at any point after loading it, like by clicking anywhere inside the viewport once.